 Emphasis on User Interviews, Empathic Design, and Rapid Prototyping

-Before we jump in, you'll need to know some details about Kinsa.
+Before we jump in, more about Kinsa.

 What is Kinsa?

 Kinsa is a smart thermometer and iOS application that empowers moms to better take care of their sick children.
 Kinsa strives to build intelligence into a once-basic thermometer and turn it into a connected device that helps monitor the progression and spread of illnesses.

 Started in over 500 schools nation-wide, the FLUency program distributes free thermometers to parents at participating schools to promote the monitoring of illnesses from start to finish.